franklia/sq-api/README.md

 This React project is designed to work in unison with it's frontend UI found here: https://github.com/franklia/spot-quiz-frontend

-The app is designed to assist in learning the fundamentals of any subject matter via repetition.
+The app has been created to assist in learning the fundamentals of any subject matter via repetition.
 Enter your own questions and answers, then test yourself regularly using a random question generator.

 ## Getting Started